jorgetovar/jorgetovar/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/jorgetovar](https://github.com/jorgetovar)

-- 📝 I regularly write articles on [https://dev.to/jorgetovar621](https://dev.to/jorgetovar621) and [https://dev.to/jorgetovar621](https://www.jorgetovar.dev/)
+- 📝 I regularly write articles on [https://www.jorgetovar.dev/](https://www.jorgetovar.dev/)and [https://dev.to/jorgetovar621](https://dev.to/jorgetovar621)

 - 💬 Ask me about **AWS, Kotlin, Terraform, Clojure, Productivity**